NSS-SE-Jumpstart/curriculum/sessions/session5/classroom/exercise_dice.md

 ## Phase Twelve

-Now we need to ask if our human friend would like to play again.
-Hint: We can use another while loop on the outside with a boolean.
+Now we need to ask if our human friend would like to play again by taking an input for (Y/n).
+If they put in Y, our human friend can play again, otherwise we want to ignore the input.
+Hint: We can use another while loop on the outside with a boolean for playing again.
 Also remember ties are possible with playing again, so be sure to check for ties for the final winner.